paulwoodman/oosto/README.md

 git push
 ```

-And if you need to change the location of where that repo syncs to, you can change the remote push destination to a custom Git location:
+And if you need to modify the location of where that repo syncs to, you can change the remote push destination to a custom Git location:
 ```
 git remote add origin <git_repo_url>
 git push -u origin main